ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ### Can you see what is being sent?

-Yes and No. I can see what kind of packet is being sent.
+Yes and no. I can see what kind of packet is being sent.
 It is SSHv2 and TCP.
-But I can see packets content, because they are encrypted.
-I still can see TCP handshake (packets 11,12,13).
+But I cannot see the packet content because it is encrypted.
+I can still see the TCP handshake (packets 11, 12, 13).

 Encrypted data: